 On January 28, 2021, the International Dark-Sky Association (IDA) Board of Directors adopted a policy implementing the Five Principles for Responsible Outdoor Lighting.
-The policy, known as Values-Centered Outdoor Lighting, is intended to inform and guide IDA’s ongoing work to protect the night from light pollution.
+The policy, known as Values-Centered Outdoor Lighting (PDF), is intended to inform and guide IDA’s ongoing work to protect the night from light pollution.

 The resolution and its contents